ravirun/misfit-ravi/README.md

 ## Key Points to Cover

-1. **Adults as Children**
+1. **The Overthinking Problem**
-   - How we haven't really changed
+   - Why we do it
-   - Childlike behaviors in adults
-   - The facade of maturity

-2. **The Wi-Fi Difference**
-   - What technology adds
+   - When it happens
-   - How it changes behavior
+   - How it affects us

+2. **The Psychology**
+   - What's happening in our brains
+   - Why it's so common
-   - The comedy of it all
+   - The patterns we follow

 3. **The Satire**
    - Making fun of ourselves
-   - Pointing out the truth
-   - Finding humor in adulting
+   - Finding humor in the loops
+   - Relatable moments

 ---

 ## Evergreen Elements

-✅ **Timeless Topic:** Adult behavior is always relevant
+✅ **Timeless Topic:** Overthinking is always relevant
-✅ **Universal Appeal:** Everyone can relate to this
+✅ **Universal Appeal:** Everyone experiences this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well

 ---

-## Success Metrics

-- **Engagement:** Comments from people saying "this is so true"
-- **Shares:** People sharing because it resonates
-- **Watch Time:** High retention on relatable moments
-- **Community:** Building connection through shared observations

----

 *Building something timeless, one video at a time.*
-*May 2026 - Nano Creator Phase*
+*June 2026 - Nano Creator Phase*